korkje/adt/readme.md

 });
 ```

-### Adding data to variants
+### Beyond enums

-Where TypeScript's enums are limited to having no associated data, `adt` allows you to add data to variants by passing a "creator" function to the variant:
+Where TypeScript's enums are limited to encapsulating strings or numbers, `adt` allows you to associate arbitrary data with variants by providing "creator" functions:

 ```typescript
 const power_status = adt({